toweringcloud/todo-list/README.md

 # todo-list

-## work hard travel hard using react-native & expo
+## work & travel checklist using react-native and expo

 -   add work or travel item
 -   find work or travel items